recodehive/machine-learning-repos/Neural Style Transfer/how-to-use.md

 ### Future Enhancements
 Here are some potential improvements for future releases:

-- Implement support for batch processing multiple images.
+- Implement a custom CNN model for a comprehensive output.
 - Add more advanced style transfer techniques for real-time processing.
 - Enhance the UI or add a GUI for easier use.